 Hundreds of publicly-owned surplus parcels of land in Seattle and King County are available for affordable housing.

-In fact, the Bill and Melinda Gates Foundation helped fund a database and mapping tool to help developers and nonprofits find these parcels.
+In fact, the Bill and Melinda Gates Foundation helped fund the Home and Hope database and mapping tool to help developers and nonprofits find these parcels.
 The areas highlighted in blue on the map below are surplus.
 So why is City Hall talking about using precious, irreplaceable park lands for housing?

 Seattle’s flawed affordable housing strategies have made housing less affordable and have disproportionately impacted communities of color